California sheriff's office to publish inmates' release in pushback against state's 'sanctuary' law

 Members of the Los Alamitos Council voted this month to opt out of the sanctuary law, noting that it “may be in direct conflict with federal laws and the Constitution.”

-That has in turn inspired officials in other parts of the states, including Orange County, Aliso Viejo and Buena Part, to consider doing the same.
+That has in turn inspired officials in other parts of the states, including Orange County, Aliso Viejo and Buena Park, to consider doing the same.

 California’s immigration debate was put in the national spotlight last month when Oakland Mayor Libby Schaaf tweeted out a warning about an imminent ICE raid in northern California.